brnxxii/calculator/README.md

 # calculator
-A basic calculator using JavaScript
+A basic calculator using JavaScript.

+This includes basic operations.